Spectrum Active Advantage Fund

 Ceros Financial Services, Inc. (Member FINRA/SIPC).
 Ceros has no affiliation with Spectrum Financial, Inc., the Fund’s subadvisor.
 Advisors Preferred, LLC is the Fund’s advisor and a commonly held affiliate of Ceros.

-Request a prospectus or a summary prospectus from your financial representative or by calling Gemini Fund Services at 855- 582-8006 or access www.thespectrumfunds.com.
+Request a prospectus or a summary prospectus from your financial representative or by calling Ultimus Fund Solutions, LLC. at 855- 582-8006 or access www.thespectrumfunds.com.
 These prospectuses include investment objectives, risks, fees, expenses, and other information that you should read and consider carefully before investing.
-Gemini Fund Services serves as transfer agent to the Fund and is not affiliated with the advisor, subadvisor or distributor.
+Ultimus Fund Solutions, LLC serves as transfer agent to the Fund and is not affiliated with the advisor, subadvisor or distributor.